Koromix/rygel/README.md

 Go to the web site for more information: https://koffi.dev/

+# Project history

+You can consult the [changelog](https://koffi.dev/changes) on the official website.

+Major version increments can include breaking API changes, use the [migration guide](https://koffi.dev/changes#migration-guide) for more information.

 # License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.